QuarkNerd/blog/nowen/_posts/2017-05-23-white-labelling-using-postcss-path-resolution.md

 ---
 author: nowen
 title: White-labelling using PostCSS path resolution
+summary: >-
-summary: "Theming an application is a concern for many organisations and products.
-In this post I'll present a simple way to manage branding using current tooling."
+  Theming an application is a concern for many organisations and products.
+In this post I'll present a simple way to manage branding using current tooling.
 layout: default_post
 categories:
-  - CSS
-  - HTML5
-  - JavaScript
-  - Web
+  - Tech
 ---

 Any company owning several different brands, or selling a customisable product, will have to decide a technical approach to white-labelling.